How important is online privacy? — Robin Wils's website

 Password managers make your life more convenient and more secure.
 I would recommend them to everyone.
 I do have an article about the KeePassXC password manager.

-It is not bad to know how you can protect yourself, but ask yourself of it is worth it.
+It is not bad to know how you can protect yourself, but ask yourself if it is worth it.
 Security and privacy matters, but so does convenience and productivity.
-One basic rule is think before you post something on the internet.
-This alone, can already help a lot.
+One basic rule is to think before you post something on the internet.
+This alone can already help a lot.
 People can use your data against you.